propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

 Note that the `--force` option is needed to actually execute the SQL statements.

-Congratulation!
-You're done, just use the Model classes as any other class in Symfony2:
+Congratulations!
+You're done; just use the Model classes as any other class in Symfony2:

 {% highlight php %}
 <?php